KStocky/ShaderTestFramework/docs/STF/Bindings.md

 2. `CBuffer`
 3. `MyNamespace::GlobalParam`

-However, we can not bind just `GlobalBinding.Vec3`, because that is a subobject of a global parameter.
+However, we can not bind just `GlobalBinding.Vec3`, because that is a sub-object of a global parameter.
 We must bind the entire global.

 On the C++ side of things we can define the following struct: